linode/apl-docs/docs/ce-configure-services.md

 ### validate changes (optional)

-When using Otomi CLI, you can validate the changes in the values based on the Otomi values schema:
+Use Otomi CLI to validate the changes in the values based on the Otomi values schema:

 ```bash
 otomi validate-values -v